itsjunetime/smserver/README.md

 - [ ] Notifications on client whenever new messages arrive
 - [x] Display notifier for which conversations have unread messages
 - [x] Persistent defaults
-- [ ] Allow the server to run in the background - This has somewhat been implemented.
+- [x] Allow the server to run in the background for unlimited time

 ### Future plans
 - [ ] Convenient Custom CSS Loading